WorkflowConversion/CTDConverter/README.md

 * Required: no.
 * Taken values: The path of a file containing the mapping between parameter names and hardcoded values to use.

 It is sometimes required that parameters are hidden from the end user in workflow systems and that they take a predetermined, fixed value.
 Allowing end users to control parameters similar to `--verbosity`, `--threads`, etc., might create more problems than solving them.
-For this purpose, the parameter `p`/`--hardcoded-parameters` takes the path of a file that contains up to three columns separated by whitespace that map parameter names to the hardcoded value.
+For this purpose, the parameter `-p`/`--hardcoded-parameters` takes the path of a file that contains up to three columns separated by whitespace that map parameter names to the hardcoded value.
 The first column contains the name of the parameter and the second one the hardcoded value.
-The first two columns are mandatory.
+Only the first two columns are mandatory.

 If the parameter is to be hardcoded only for certain tools, a third column containing a comma separated list of tool names for which the hardcoding will apply can be added.

 Lines starting with `#` will be ignored.
 The following is an example of a valid file:

     # Parameter name            # Value                         # Tool(s)
     threads                     8
     mode                        quiet
     xtandem_executable          xtandem                     	XTandemAdapter